KoaChang/persuasion-rl/docs/FINAL_EVALUATION_GUIDE.md

 1. **Dataset**:

-   - "1,700 held-out prompts, never used for training or preference generation"
+   - "115 held-out examples, reserved before any training splits, never used for training or preference generation"
    - Explain why this ensures unbiased comparison

 2. **Grader Model**: